 Together they’ll provide a training stimulus for strength that’s much greater than what you get from conventional sets.
 And, by making you stronger and faster, they’ll also help you put on a lot more muscle.

 The gist of it is to make very small changes during every rep of an exercise, changes that do not affect the technique or motor pattern used.

 Enhanced Motor Unit Recruitment

 It’s clear in research that even slight, almost insignificant changes in the performance of an exercise – like grip or stance – change the motor-unit recruitment of a movement.
-For example, taking a half-inch wider grip in the bench press will bring some new fibers into play.
+For example, taking a half-inch wider grip in the bench press will bring some new fibres into play.

-Likewise, by varying the grip width or foot stance in squats on every rep (or every two reps if you’re a higher rep guy) will allow you to hit more muscle fibers during your set.
+Likewise, by varying the grip width or foot stance in squats on every rep (or every two reps if you’re a higher rep guy) will allow you to hit more muscle fibres during your set.